-The University’s 600th Anniversary Campaign began in ‘quiet phase’ on 1 August 2008 and was formally and publicly launched by St Andrews alumnus HRH Prince William, Duke of Cambridge, on 25 February 2011.
+The Campaign began in ‘quiet phase’ on 1 August 2008 and was formally and publicly launched by St Andrews alumnus HRH Prince William, Duke of Cambridge, on 25 February 2011.

-Since August 2008, the Campaign has realised a total of £95.4 million in gifts and pledges.
+Since August 2008, the Campaign has raised a total of £102 million in gifts and pledges.

-More than £64.4 million has already been invested in key developments, including a purpose-built Medical and Biological Sciences building and the transformation of the former Martyrs Kirk into a postgraduate research library and reading room.
-Other monies have been directed towards the provision of scholarships and for advancements in teaching and research.
+More than £71.4 million has already been invested in key developments, including a purpose-built Medical and Biological Sciences building and the transformation of the former Martyrs Kirk into a postgraduate research library and reading rooms.
+Other monies have been directed towards the provision of scholarships and to advance teaching and research.